DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 On a lot of the photo workshops I host, I meet people who bring the Mini 3 Pro/Mini 4 Pro and that is for a good reason!
 They are the cheapest relevant option for photography as they support RAW images & bracketing.
 With their successor, the DJI Mini 5 Pro, the potential of this cheaper segment of drones has been increased even more.
 Mini 5 Pro has a 1 inch sensor which is able to produce high-quality images – especially when using the techniques described in my drone photography e-book.
 Mini 5 Pro is also able to rotate the camera module 90 degrees, which allowing you to take true vertical photographs and videos.
 Additionally, if you are located outside of the EU, you can get larger batteries, which extend the flight time.

-If you are interested in a more detailed look at the Mini 5 Pro, make sure to check out my Mini 5 Pro review.
+If you are interested in a more detailed look at the Mini 5 Pro, make sure to check out the lightest drone camera I would still trust on a paid trip.

-Important To Know: Europe’s 120 Meter Above-Takeoff-Point Altitude Limitation On C0 Drones
+Important: The UK’s & Europe’s 120 Meter Above-Takeoff-Point Altitude Limitation On C0/UK0 Drones

-If you want to know more, I go deeper into this matter in a detailed blog where I advise against investing in a C0 drone.
+If you want to know more, I go deeper into this matter in a detailed blog where I advise against investing in a C0 drone, as well as a more detailed look into the new UK regulations.

 What I Like